 Other evaluations that may be used to assess the risk of future kidney stones include:

 - A focused health history review: This is designed to identify elements of a person’s family history, lifestyle and dietary habits, and/or medications that may contribute to the risk of developing kidney stones.

 - Imaging tests: Depending on the imaging that was done for the initial diagnosis, the doctor may recommend using a CT scan or other test to look for stones that remain in the urinary tract.
 Periodic imaging may be performed as a way to monitor for new kidney stones.

 - Urinalysis: Follow-up testing can involve one or more 24-hour urine collections to analyze the amount of urine that a patient produces, its acidity, and its levels of various minerals.
 This testing is typically done at least a couple of months after a kidney stone has passed and symptoms have resolved.

-- Blood testing: Bloodwork may check for levels of calcium and other minerals in the blood, which can help identify health conditions that may be related to kidney stones.
+- Blood testing: Bloodwork, such as a full renal function panel, may check for levels of calcium and other minerals in the blood, which can help identify health conditions that may be related to kidney stones.

 Not all people who have had a kidney stone take these tests.
 Instead, doctors will consider multiple factors, including the risk of recurrent kidney stones, to determine the most appropriate set of tests for each individual.